 The first point is to be open to the new learning provided by this vast and rich culture.

-Forget prejudices and prejudgments as you go through the flow counter from the airport, be available for the new, and look your dreams in the face, always remembering that your capacity is their size.
+Forget prejudices and pre-judgments when passing through the contador de fluxo at the airport, be open to the new, and face your dreams head-on, always remembering that your ability is as big as they are.

 In addition, some other points are: